Linkurious/ogma-oracle-parser/docs/example.md

 npm run start
 ```

-You now have an express app that answers to a few routes by querying your SQL database:
+You now have an the client app that retrieves airports and flight routes by querying the SQL Property Graph in your database:

 - `[GET] /nodes/:type` Returns 300 nodes of a certain type.
 Type must match with the labels passed in your `CREATE PROPERTY GRAPH` call.
 - `[GET] /edges/:types` Returns all edges of a certain type.
 - `[GET] /node/:id` Returns the node corresponding to `id`.
 ID must be of the form: `LABEL-ID`.
 - `[GET] /edge/:id` Returns the edge corresponding to `id`
 - `[GET /expand/:id` Returns all the neighbors of the node referred by `id`.

-## Use the app
+## Use the client app

 You can now navigate to `http://localhost:1337` and see the graph displayed.
 Or to your remote server IP address if you are running it on a remote server.